avaneev/prvhash/README.md

 be "programmed" to produce a necessary outcome.
-However, as this PRNG does not expose its momentary internal state, such "programming" is hardly possible to perform for an attacker, even if the entropy input channel is exposed: consider an `A*(B^C)` equation; an adversary can control `C`, but does not know the values of `A` and `B`, thus this adversary cannot predict the outcome.
+However, as this PRNG does not expose its momentary internal state, such "programming" is hardly possible to perform for an attacker, even if the entropy input channel is exposed: consider an `(A^C)*(B^C)` equation; an adversary can control `C`, but does not know the values of `A` and `B`, thus this adversary cannot predict the outcome.
 Beside that, as the core hash function naturally eliminates the bias from the external entropy of any statistical quality and frequency, its control may be fruitless.
-Note that to reduce or even eliminate such "control risks", the entropy input should use as fewer bits as possible, and augment the upper half of `lcg` like demonstrated in `prvrng.h`.
+Note that to reduce such "control risks", the entropy input should use as fewer bits as possible, like demonstrated in `prvrng.h`.

 P.S.
-The reason the InitVec in the `prvhash64` hash function has the value quality constraints, and an initial state, is that otherwise the function would require at least 5 "conditioning" preliminary rounds (core function calls), to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically for hash-table uses.
+The reason the InitVec in the `prvhash64` hash function has the value quality constraints and an initial non-zero state, is that otherwise the function would require 4 "conditioning" preliminary rounds (core function calls) to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically, for hash-table uses.
 Note that the `prvhash64s` function starts from the "full zero" state and then performs acceptably.

-## An Ideal Core Hash Function ##

-The author found a variant of the core hash function that can be considered "ideal" from PRNG/hashing point of view, as it features a minimal entropy propagation latency.
-However, this variant turned out to be a lot slower, due to reduced instruction parallelism.
-The implementation is available via the `prvhash_core64i` function.

-	lcg ^= msgw;
-	Seed ^= Hash ^ lcg;
-	Seed *= lcg - ~lcg;
-	lcg += ~Seed;
-	const uint64_t rs = Seed >> 32 | Seed << 32;
-	Hash += rs;
-	const uint64_t out = lcg ^ rs;

-You may wonder, what's the quality difference between this "ideal" function and the "production" one, currently in use by the various implementations?
-A short answer: there is no practical difference.
-The entropy propagation latency depends on the structure of the function and the state variable size.
-The "ideal" function having minimal latency gets a fast entropy propagation even with 8-bit state variables.
-The current "production" function propagates the entropy slower, and for 8-bit state variables requires more hash array passes.
-However, if 16-bit state variables are used, there is no practical difference present, between the "ideal" and "production" functions.
-This equality is further strengthened when 64-bit state variables are used (larger state variables have better shuffling statistics).

-This variant of the core hash function offers the best possible statistical quality of random number generation.
-However, it is only evident (slightly) with 2-bit and 4-bit state variable sizes.
-To go to the maximal quality, `Seed`'s halves-swapping in `rs` should be changed to bit-reversal (but this is extremely inefficient on x86, computationally).
-As a compromise, a `byteswap` instruction can be also used, which is still not optimal, but better than the halves-swapping.

-## The Stalled State of the Hash Function ##

-If the state of the hashing function ever reaches all-zeroes in `Seed` and `Hash` and at the same time all `lcg` values are equal to -1, any subsequent continuous external entropy input of -1 will result in a stalled state: the hash function will produce the same hash value.
-This may happen if a precisely-crafted message is created (e.g. with a SAT solver).
-Various other very rare repeating combinations of entropy input may also produce a stalled state.

-To eliminate occurrence of a stalled state, only the higher part of the `lcg` should be augmented: this obviously offers a lot less control over the internal state of the core hash function, but this has a hashing speed impact.
-Anyway, for `prvhash64` and `prvhash64_64m` functions a SAT solver can find any preimage quickly, thus these functions should not be used without a seed, when an external collision attack is possible (in open systems).

-`prvhash64s`, however, uses a "padding" PRNG to avoid turning function's state into a stalled state, and to provide preimage resistance.
-This "padding" PRNG is injected in an interleaved manner during hashing.
-Since `lcg`'s augmentation affects 1/2 of the state variables at most, such interleaved padding makes achieving a required state impossible: "padding" PRNG acts as a "firewall" that blocks "hash programming"; it also "encodes" message's length, implicitly.

-This does not affect PRNG usage of the core hash function, when `lcg` is never augmented.

 ## Hashing Method's Philosophy ##